Solonarv/divinations/README.md

  - Locators: items that allows you to find nearby things (blocks/entities/structures).
 The basic system for them is in place, but there is no way to create them without `/give` and the system needs to be "filled in" with search filters.
- - Ley nodes: entities that are attracted/repulsed by certain nearby blocks and make up the Great Web.
+ - ~~Web nodes: entities that are attracted/repulsed by certain nearby blocks and make up the Great Web.~~

 Planned features: